GregHowe/tech-portfolio/README.md

-# Tech-Portfolio

-A curated portfolio showcasing backend architecture, frontend integration, and remote-first engineering practices.
-Includes code samples, architecture diagrams, case studies, and technical documentation.
+# 🎯 Tech Portfolio – Richard

+Welcome to my curated portfolio, where I showcase not just code, but architectural thinking, strategic decisions, and professional standards.
+Each section reflects my commitment to clarity, scalability, and developer empathy — whether it's backend orchestration, frontend integration, or documentation that speaks to both engineers and stakeholders.

+This portfolio is designed for recruiters, senior developers, and technical leads who value clean architecture, maintainable code, and thoughtful communication.

 ## Table of Contents -

-- ✅ Code samples in .NET Core and Vue:
+### 🟢 Code Samples in .NET Core and Vue

+These repositories highlight my ability to design clean, scalable solutions across backend and frontend layers.
+Each sample demonstrates architectural patterns, exception handling, and component design tailored for real-world applications.
  **README showcasing .NET Core code samples** <a href="code-samples/backend-dotnet/README.md" target="_blank">backend-dotnet</a>

 <br><br>

 - 🧩 Code samples in Vue: